CumpsD/second-brain/Dodge RAM/Hardwire Dashcam.md

 Tidy up the cables with the supplied velcro strips and put them away nicely.

+## Connect the ground cable

+TODO: Still have to do this step

+Find a nice bolt without paint, and attach the ground cable to it.

 ## Test everything

 TODO: Still have to do this step